woocart/localizations/UK/products-electronics.md

 - 5.0Fps Live-view shooting, a start-up time of 0.4sec., shutter time lag of 0.050sec.
 And shooting Interval of 0.25sec.
 - 3.0" tilting Touchscreen panel for operation at almost any angle.
 Weight (approx.) excluding caps and hoods- 310g.
 - 4K video using the x series’ famous film Simulation effects (including ACROS). you can output recorded video to an external monitor via the HDMI port and input audio from an external microphone.
-- Af-c custom settings for moving subjects.Advanced SR AUTO mode.
+- AF-C custom settings for moving subjects.Advanced SR AUTO mode.

 ## Smartwatches